KilianMYSPRO/gymFamily/walkthrough.md

 - In the Tracker, optional exercises have a distinct badge.
 - A "Skip Optional Exercise" button allows you to quickly skip them during a workout.

+### 6. Weight Tracking
+- Added a "Log Entry" button in the Profile tab to track your body weight over time.
+- Added a "Body Weight" chart in the Analytics tab to visualize your progress (loss or gain).

 ## Verification Results

 ### Manual Verification